Birch Christmas Wreath:-full tutorial to make your own square wreath from some gathered greens, birch logs, and a coat hanger. Perfect for Christmas.

 It’s November, and already time to start thinking about Christmas!
+This birch wreath is the perfect touch to your door this Christmas.
 Today I’m joining some great Canadian bloggers to give you some Christmas wreath inspiration.

 - coat hanger for wreath form